Victoria's Secret: Racism and corporate apologies

 The company has faced a number of major complaints of racism, profiling, and discrimination by both managers and employees, with several recurring issues being raised by former employees, the federal government, state governments, and customers in the United States.
 Each time, Victoria's Secret management or a corporate spokesperson has issued an apology and disavowed the discriminatory actions of any individual employee.
 Victoria's Secret has changed some employment practices, and settled some of the cases, including a $12 million settlement in California and New York reached in 2017, and a $179,300 settlement with the United States Equal Employment Opportunity Commission.

 Influence on socio-cultural body image norms

 In the 2008 academic research article "Victoria's Dirty Secret: How Sociocultural Norms Influence Adolescent Girls and Women", authors from Wilfrid Laurier University and the University of Waterloo stated: "Women's body dissatisfaction is influenced by socio-cultural norms for ideal appearance that are pervasive in society and particularly directed at women", cautioning that the marketing practices of Victoria's Secret, delivered through TV commercials, ads, and magazines send a message to girls and women that their models are a realistic standard of beauty, concluding that "Exposure to societal messages that reflect the socio-cultural norm for ideal appearance has a negative effect on women."

-On June 30, 2022 the singer Jax released the song Victoria's Secret.

-Perfect Body campaign

-In 2014, a petition against the company's newly released lingerie collection Body by Victoria was created when the poster ads displayed the words 'The Perfect Body over well-known Victoria's Secret Angels.
-Organizers called for the company to take responsibility for advertising unrealistic standards and perpetuating negative body images.
-The petition also demanded changes to the wording of Perfect Body advertisements to "something that does not promote unhealthy and unrealistic standards of beauty," urging the company not to use such harmful marketing in the future.
-Petitioners created the hashtag "#iamperfect", which trended on Twitter for body shaming women.
-The petition had over 30,000 signatures.

-Although there was no formal apology released, Victoria's Secret changed the words on their ad campaign to 'A Body for Every Body'.

-Cultural appropriation

-The company has repeatedly been criticized for appropriating the designs of other cultures while displaying their fashions on abnormally thin and uniform body types.